FirasLatrech/todoList/README.md

      - Minimize Http requests, duplicated calls

-    - Minimize Component Renders: Optimize your components to render only when necessary :
+    - Minimize Component Renders: Optimize your components to render only when necessary
-      Loading only the necessary resources on-demand

     - Lazy Loading: Utilize React.lazy and Suspense to lazily load components that are not immediately required.
 This can improve the perceived performance of your application by deferring the loading of non-essential components until they are needed.